umbraco/UmbracoDocs/Getting-Started/Setup/Server-Setup/Load-Balancing/flexible.md

 * Administrators and editors create, update, delete data/content on the master server
 * These events are converted into data structures called "instructions" and are stored in the database in a queue
 * Each front-end server checks to see if there are any outstanding instructions it hasn't processed yet
-* When a front-end server detects that there are pending instructions, it downloads them and processes them and in turn updates it's cache, cache files and indexes on it's own file system
+* When a front-end server detects that there are pending instructions, it downloads them and processes them and in turn updates it's cache, cache files and indexes on its own file system
 * There can be up to a 5 second delay between content updates and a front-end server's refreshing, this is expected and normal behaviour.

 ## Scheduling and master election